 - Duplicate content issues in product variants

 Magento 2 comes to the rescue by solving all these issues and even enhancing the SEO performance of eCommerce websites.
-The difference between Magento version is that Magento 2 provides a myriad of advantages such as:
+The difference between the Magento version is that Magento 2 provides a myriad of advantages such as:

 - XML Sitemap: Magento 2 is equipped with much better XML sitemap customization options like setting up the priority and frequency of pages.